VAPAAAA/Exploratory-Data-Analysis/README.md

 ### Key features of the dataset:

-Type of incident
+* Type of incident.
-Date and time of occurrence
+* Date and time of occurrence.
-Location information
+* Location information.

 ### Content